Inaugural board

 Board member

-Pascal Lamy is president of the Paris Peace Forum, former European commissioner for trade, director general of the World Trade Organization, and president of the Jacques Delors Institute.
+Pascal Lamy is vice president of the Paris Peace Forum, former European commissioner for trade, director general of the World Trade Organization, and coordinator of the Jacques Delors Institute.

 Nanjala Nyabola